 Some argue that Tennis for Two or any one of the earlier predecessors to the modern video game cannot be titled the first “video” game because not one of them displayed a “video” signal.
 The term “video” implies that electronic signals are converted to images on a screen using a raster pattern, a series of horizontal lines composed of individual pixels.
 Although older oscilloscopes, televisions, and computer screens all used cathode-ray tubes, oscilloscopes visually display changes in electrical voltage; they do not use the raster process.
 While Higinbotham’s system did not create a video signal, he had created a unique way to alternate among the computer’s outputs with the transistor switching circuit, creating the image of a tennis court and allowing players to control a movable ball seen on a screen, just like a modern video game.

 In retrospect, Higinbotham agreed he should have applied for a patent.
 But if he had, the patent would have belonged to the federal government, and no riches would have come his way, anyway.
 According to Higinbotham, the reason he did not apply was that at the time, the game did not seem to be any more novel than the bouncing ball circuit in the instruction book.

 Higinbotham, who died in 1994, wished to be known for his work on radar displays and his efforts to slow the nuclear arms race.
-Little did he know that Tennis for Two, the game he had created for Brookhaven Lab’s open house in 1958 to entertain visitors and convey the relevance of scientific endeavors for society, would lead to Pong, Pac-Man, Mario, new video game systems and new video games, magazines, and Congressional debates.
+Little did he know in 1958 that Tennis for Two, the game he was creating for Brookhaven Lab’s open house to entertain visitors and convey the relevance of scientific endeavors for society would lead to Pong, Pac-Man, Mario, new video game systems and new video games, magazines, and Congressional debates.
 He might have guessed that it would lead to fun.